jp43/DockBox/README.rst

   * sphere_selector
   * sphgen_cpp

   The chimera command is accessible when installing `CHIMERA <http://www.cgl.ucsf.edu/chimera>`_.
 The dock6, grid, showbox and sphere_selector commands are all part of the `DOCK 6.5 package <http://dock.compbio.ucsf.edu/Online_Licensing/index.htm>`_.
-The dms program can be installed seperately from `here <http://www.cgl.ucsf.edu/chimera/docs/UsersGuide/midas/dms1.html>`_ while sphgen_cpp can be downloaded from `here <http://dock.compbio.ucsf.edu/Contributed_Code/sphgen_cpp.htm>`_.
+The dms program can be installed seperately from `here <http://www.cgl.ucsf.edu/chimera/docs/UsersGuide/midas/dms1.html>`_ while sphgen_cpp can be downloaded from the following `url <http://dock.compbio.ucsf.edu/Contributed_Code/sphgen_cpp.htm>`_.

 * **DSX**

   * dsx

-  The dsx-like routines can be downloaded from the official `website <http://pc1664.pharmazie.uni-marburg.de/drugscore/dsx_download.php>`_.
+  The dsx-like routines can be downloaded from the official `link <http://pc1664.pharmazie.uni-marburg.de/drugscore/dsx_download.php>`_.
 Note that DockBox assumes DSX is run via an executable file called dsx.
 Therefore, once you selected the appropriate routine to be run (e.g., dsx_linux_64.lnx for linux systems), create a symbolic link via ln.
 For example, assuming you are located in the same directory as dsx_linux_64.lnx, you can use the following command:

 ::